ChildsplayOSU/bogl-docs/tutorials/lets.md

     c * 4            -- Evaluates last
 {% endhighlight %}

-Shown below is a math equation that evaluates in a way similar to the program above.
+Shown below is a math equation that evaluates in an order that is identical to the program above.

 **x = (((1 + 1) * 2) + 3) * 4**